 STEP 7: BEFORE YOU LEAVE

-A. Get Course Approvals: using the online course approval form.
+A. Get Course Approvals: using the course equivalency system.

 B. Attend a Mandatory Pre-departure Information Session: Sessions are usually held once a term.
 For further information refer to: Pre-departure Info Session.